 H2Odio

 Alex Infascelli’s H2Odio is a 'post-feminist' update on the giallo-horror form where a women-only retreat from the modern world eventually leads to a monstrous take on sisterhood.
 The film retains many of the traditional stylistic tropes of the giallo, including lurid colourization, graphic violence, and loose plotting.
 Yet beyond its insular setting and generic recitations, the vision of subjectivation through ‘lifestyle’ messages is a direct attack on the construction of the female consumer orientated through body-image.
 This ‘biopolitical’ construction plays out in the story of a group of girlfriends who travel to an isolated island retreat to embark on a week of water-fasting and solitude, escaping from both the dietary temptations and the frivolous distractions of the outside world – no cellphones allowed!
 The adventure has attracted women from a range of backgrounds from the world of business to more artistic and eco-conscious outlooks, symbolizing a variegated ‘post-feminism’, united by experience rather than politics.
 The hostess is the genial but psychologically troubled Olivia, who has invited the others to her secluded childhood holiday villa on a hideaway island, the classic giallo microcosm traversed by the menace of a mysterious stalker.
 Notwithstanding the differences between them, the friends are initially united in this sorority of minimal subsistence, taking their instruction from a ‘self-help’ book, Fasting to Freedom, which rejects the consumerist lifestyle said to damage physical and mental wellbeing.
-The women thus enact a form of voluntary self-constraint – a version of the ‘control society’ envisaged by Deleuze, whereby subjects internalise a disciplinary power whose regulatory function is often disguised through indoctrinating messages such as ‘healthy living’, ‘emotional wellbeing’, etc. Initially, the women focus on themselves and their life goals, but tensions surface as the fast begins to bite generating a kind of ‘withdrawal symptom’ in everyone but the hostess.
+The women thus enact a form of voluntary self-constraint, thereby internalising a ‘virtuous’ discipline whose regulatory function is often disguised through indoctrinating messages such as ‘healthy living’, ‘emotional wellbeing’, etc. Initially, the women focus on themselves and their life goals, but tensions surface as the fast begins to bite generating a kind of ‘withdrawal symptom’ in everyone but the hostess.
 Olivia, it seems, has an ulterior motive expressed through a secret diary addressed to her unseen sister, Helena, whose absence within the group has a macabre implication.
 Through fragmented flashbacks we learn that the sisters’ mother committed suicide years earlier.
 But far from exorcising the past, the return to the house provokes a sense of gothic foreboding and a powerful psychotic reaction as Olivia has now reached the same age as her deceased mother.
 This is just one intimation of a number of genetic repetitions and hauntings that convert into a sensuous and innervating film style.